shaypal5/s3bp/README.md

 ## Pandas love <3

-Special care is given to pandas Dataframe objects, for which several serializers are already defined.
+Special care is given to pandas Dataframe objects, for which several serializers are already defined and a couple of dedicated wrapper methods.
 To save a dataframe use:

 ```
 import s3bp